bnaras/SBCpip/README.md

 ```

 In either case, the overall predictive workflow for `SBCpip` is as follows:
-1. **Gather Data:** Collect appropriate organization-specific data files for all dates of interest in a single directory and complete the provided data-mapping template `data_mapping.csv` (see **Data Preparation** section below).
+1. **Gather Data:** Collect appropriate organization-specific data files for all dates of interest in a single directory and complete the provided data-mapping template `sbc_data_mapping.csv` and CBC parsing template `cbc_thresholds.csv` (see **Data Preparation** section below).
 2. **Build Database:** Set appropriate database configurations and build a DuckDB database with observed variables and responses (platelet usage).
 This is accomplished using `SBCpip::sbc_build_and_save_full_db()`.
 This will convert data files to an easily ingestible format and restrict model input to variables of interest (see **Database Structure** section for more details).
 Configurations can be set either through the Shiny interface or by adjusting the config object.
-For parameters such as directory paths that are likely to remain fixed, we recommend updating `sbc_globals.R` directly to avoid updating this information each time (see **Model Configuration** section for more details).
+For parameters such as directory paths that are likely to remain fixed, we recommend updating `sbc_globals.R` directly to avoid updating this information each time (see **Model Behavior and Configuration** section for more details).
 3. **Adjust Model Settings:** Set model configurations such as training window size, model update frequency, and possible hyperparameters.
 These configurations can also be set either through the Shiny interface or by adjusting the config object (see **Model Configuration** section).
 4. **Validate Model:** Validate the model on previous blood product usage.
 This will allow the user to evaluate the model's performance on recent data and make any necessary adjustments to model configurations before making projections based on new data.
 This is accomplished using `SBCpip::sbc_predict_for_range_db`.
 After predictions have been generated, the user can build a table of inventory levels, waste, and shortage over the validation period using `SBCpip::build_prediction_table()` and obtain summary statistics using `SBCpip::pred_table_analysis()`.
 Similarly, the user can also build a table of the most prominent features used by the model in making predictions over the validation period using `SBCpip::build_coefficient_table()` and obtain a summary using `SBCpip::coef_table_analysis()`.
 All of these functions are performed automatically for the user via the Shiny dashboard interface.
 5. **Predict for New Data:** Based on observed input data and platelet usage during the specified training window, the model outputs predicted platelet usage for the next [three] days.
 It then uses current inventory levels to recommend the appropriate number of fresh platelets to collect in [three] days time.